robotframework/visual-identity/README.rst

 - `PDF with CMYK <logo/robot-framework-cmyk.pdf>`_ for print
 - `PDF with RGB <logo/robot-framework-rgb.pdf>`_ for digital display

-.. |rf| image:: logo/robot-framework.png
-   :height: 42
-   :width: 42
-   :align: bottom

 Brand guidelines
 ----------------

-`Brand guidelines <robot-framework-brand-guidelines.pdf>`_ document contains the brand and graphic principles of Robot Framework.
+`Robot Framework brand guidelines <robot-framework-brand-guidelines.pdf>`_ documents the brand and graphic principles of Robot Framework.
 The document covers what colors and fonts to use, how to use the logo, and so on.
 Use it as a reference to ensure that the identity remains clear and consistent regardless of the media.